dynatrace-oss/barista/components/schematics/README.md

 ## ng add

-The ng-add schematics is used to add the **barista-components** to a new angular project with all its dependencies
+The ng-add schematics is used to add the **barista-components** to a new angular project with all its dependencies and also migrates existing projects using our Angular components to version 5 and later to version 6.
+To add our components-library go to your angular project folder and run `ng add @dynatrace/barista-components`.

 ### Testing

+The ng add schematics unit tests check whether the schmatic does behave correctly by testing where changes should occur.

 To run the unit tests with jest you can leverage the angular CLI with:
 `ng test schematics` or in the watch mode `ng test schematics --watch`

-## TODO

-- [] if we add browseranimation module check if the platform browser dynamic package exists
-   `"@angular/platform-browser-dynamic": "8.2.12",` with same version as angular core

 ### List of all Barista-Components Dependencies